ministryofjustice/make-recall-decision-ui/README.md

 - To run the setup pointing at local services, then use the .env.local.sample file in the root of this repo
 - To run the setup pointing at dev services, then use the .env.dev.sample file in the root of this repo

 Name the copy as .env, then complete with the missing env values (the team will provide them).
+NOTE - don't wrap client secrets in quotes.

 In your shell config eg .zshrc, set:
 ```